st-ts/get-clean_final_project/README.md

-# get-clean_final_project
-Final project for the "Data getting and Cleaning" by JHU
+## The final project for the course
+# Working with wearable computers dataset
+This work contains data from